cynthiax04/Health-Monitoring-System/README.md

 - Protected API routes
 - HTTPS-only in production

-## Contributing

-This is a v0-generated project.
-To modify:
-1. Use v0.app to make changes via AI
-2. Download and customize locally
-3. Deploy via Vercel

 ## License

-Created with v0 by Vercel
+This project is for educational and learning purposes.

 ## Support